Skip to main content

 Configuring luminaires, nodes, or segments with the same addresses will have them play identical content.

 Certain Color Kinetics luminaires are configurable as either 8-bit or 16-bit.
-Luminaires configured for 16-bit mode use twice the DMX addresses compared to 8-bit fixtures.
+Luminaires configured for 16-bit mode use twice the DMX addresses compared to 8-bit luminaires.

 Color Kinetics is committed to delivering end-to-end systems—advanced and seamlessly integrated luminaires, power supplies, and controls.
 Read more about why Control Matters.